saicheong/test-drive/src/test_drive/credit-org.md

 # Credit Origination

-In order to test the credit origination service - we first need to understand the data that is required by the service.
+In order to test the credit origination service - we first need to understand the data required by the service and how it is to be structured.

-The service body consist of:
+The data consist of:
-- application header
+- header
+- body

+header specifies identifying information:
+- <todo>

+body includes (among others)
-- application
+- credit

-application consist of
-- card application details
+- credit details
-- financial package

-For card application, financial package will be empty (or not applicable?)
-For non-card application, card application details will be empty (or not applicable?)

-card application details consist of
+credit details consist of
-- one or more card application

-financial package consist of
-- facilities
-- collaterals

-facilities consists of
-- one or more lines
+- one or more facility
-- zero or more collaterals
+- zero or more security

-To test the service, one approach can be creating separate properties based on the kinds of application:

-Credit Card Application
-Mortgage Application
-Car Finance Application
-Other Application

-Credit Card Application - try:
-- financial package is not specified
-- financial package is empty
-- financial contain empty facilties and empty collaterals

-Non Credit Card Application - try:
-- card application details is not specified
-- card application details ia empty
-- card application details contain single card application (with default values)
+credit specifies:
+- type: unsecured(card), secured(card), unsecured.
+Optional (may be required for cards)
+- limit.
+- ccy: base currency used
+- reference no.

+For card application, there are no further credit details required For cashplus application, credit details consist of the cashplus facility details
+For debt consol application, credit details consist of the term loan facility details For other secured application, credit details consist of both line and security details